Molineux Stadium: Origins

 The Molineux name originates from Benjamin Molineux, a successful local merchant (and a distant relative of the now extinct Earls of Sefton) who, in 1744, purchased land on which he built Molineux House (later converted to the Molineux Hotel) and on which the stadium would eventually be built.
 The estate was purchased in 1860 by O.E.
 McGregor, who converted the land into a pleasure park open to the public.
 Molineux Grounds, as it was titled, included a wide range of facilities including an ice rink, a cycling track, a boating lake, and, most crucially, an area for football.

 The grounds were sold to the Northampton Brewery in 1889, who rented its use to Wolverhampton Wanderers, who had previously played at Dudley Road.
-After renovating the site, the first-ever league game was staged on 7 September 1889 in a 2–0 victory over Notts County before a crowd of 4,000.
+After renovating the site, Molineux became the first stadium to be exclusively used as a ground for a football team.
+The first league game to be played in the stadium was staged on 7 September 1889 in a 2–0 victory over Notts County before a crowd of 4,000.

 Wolves bought the freehold in 1923 for £5,607 (£303,338.70 in 2018 prices) and soon set about constructing a major grandstand on the Waterloo Road side (designed by Archibald Leitch).
 In 1932, the club also built a new stand on the Molineux Street side and followed this by adding a roof to the South Bank two years later.
 The stadium finally now had four stands, which formed Molineux for the next half-century.
 The South Bank Stand terraces were one of the largest goal stands in Britain.

 In 1953, the club became one of the first in Britain to install floodlights, at a cost of around £10,000 (£274,000 in 2018 prices).
 The first-ever floodlit game was held on 30 September 1953, as Wolves won 3–1 against South Africa.
 The referee for this match was Mr. F Read of Willenhall.
 The addition of the floodlights opened the door for Molineux to host a series of midweek friendlies against teams from across the globe.
 In the days prior to the formation of the European Cup and international club competitions, these games were highly prestigious and gained huge crowds and interest, the BBC often televising such events.
 A new taller set of floodlights were later installed in 1957, at a cost of £25,000 (£595,000 in 2018 prices), as the stadium prepared to host its first European Cup games.